Monsoon Season in Nepal: Weather and 13 Best Things to Do

 Sauraha is a chill, relaxing town with lots of restaurants and cafes.
 They have also built hotels and restaurants by the riverside, so you can just chill there and possibly spot wildlife.

 There are various cooking classes that you can sign up for.
 There is a cooking class on AirBnB Experience that I recommend.
-They hold the cooking lessons in Patan, so if you join for a morning cooking session, afterwards you can even check out the Patan Durbar Square.
+They hold the cooking lessons in Patan, and if you join for a morning cooking session, afterwards you can even check out the Patan Durbar Square.

 The best part is that you get to eat everything you cook and you also get the recipes at the end.
 I even signed up my brother here for a class when he visited me and he loved it.